 Our recorded reserves represent management's best estimate of the provision for unpaid losses and LAE as of the balance sheet date, and establishing them involves a process that includes collaboration with various relevant parties in the Company.
-While we believe that our reserves for unpaid losses and LAE at December 31, 2021 are adequate, new information or emerging trends that differ from our assumptions may lead to future development of losses and loss expenses that is significantly greater or less than the recorded reserve, which could have a material effect on future operating results.
+While we believe that our reserves for unpaid losses and LAE at December 31, 2022 are adequate, new information or emerging trends that differ from our assumptions may lead to future development of losses and loss expenses that is significantly greater or less than the recorded reserve, which could have a material effect on future operating results.
 Our best estimate of required loss reserves for most of our lines of business is selected for each accident year using management's judgment, after considering the results from a number of reserving methods and is not a purely mechanical process.
 Therefore, it is difficult to convey, in a simple and quantitative manner, the impact that a change to a single assumption will have on our best estimate.

 Deferred income tax assets and liabilities.
 We file a consolidated federal income tax return.
 Deferred federal income taxes reflect the future tax consequences of differences between the tax basis of assets and liabilities and their financial reporting amounts at each year end.
 Deferred taxes are recognized using the liability method, whereby tax rates are applied to cumulative temporary differences based on when and how they are expected to affect the tax return.
 Deferred tax assets and liabilities are adjusted for tax rate changes.
 The realization of deferred tax assets depends upon the existence of sufficient taxable income within the carryback or carryforward periods under the tax law in the applicable tax jurisdiction.
 At each balance sheet date, management assesses the need to establish a valuation allowance that reduces deferred tax assets when it is more likely than not that all, or some portion, of the deferred tax assets will not be realized.
 The determination of the need for a valuation allowance is based on all available information including projections of future taxable income, principally derived from business plans and where appropriate available tax planning strategies.
-Projections of future taxable income, and estimates that resulted in our forecast of future taxable income prove to be incorrect, an additional valuation allowance could become necessary, which could have a material adverse effect on our financial condition, results of operations, and liquidity.
+Projections of future taxable income incorporate assumptions of future business and operations that are apt to differ from actual experience.
+If our assumptions and estimates that resulted in our forecast of future taxable income prove to be incorrect, an additional valuation allowance could become necessary, which could have a material adverse effect on our financial condition, results of operations, and liquidity.
+As of December 31, 2022, the Company maintained a full valuation allowance of \$31.2 million against its deferred tax assets because we determined that it is more likely than not that these assets will not be recoverable.